khetansarvesh/NLP/unitask_downstream_nlp/Sentence-Level-Classification/README.md

 # *Sentence Level Classification Task*

-One of the most famous Sentenece Level Classification Task is Sentimental Analysis, we will see how to perform sentiment analysis on Movie Dataset here
+One of the most famous Sentenece Level Classification Task is Sentimental Analysis